Top 99 Marriage Problems And Solutions

-Marriage is a union and a building a successful union entails selflessness at one point or the other.
+Marriage is a union, and building a successful union entails selflessness at one point or the other.
+Selflessness is so important.

 When you or your spouse becomes consumed with these three words; ‘ me, mine and I’, there’s bound to be problems.

-What to do: Think of your marriage in terms of ‘us’.
+What to do: Think of your marriage as ‘us’.
 Constantly go the extra mile to meet your spouse’s needs, even if it’s not convenient.

 43. Hateful Words

 Words are powerful.
 The marks they leave are very hard to erase.